Praso28/SQLBomb/Readme.md

 ## Technologies Used

 - Python
-- Streamlit for the frontend
+- Streamlit for the frontend and user interface
 - SQLite for the database (no installation required)
-- Flask for backend services
+- Card-themed design with engaging storyline

+## Features

+- Immersive storyline with character profiles
+- Tabbed interface for better organization of game elements
+- Story-based hints that provide guidance without giving away solutions
+- Advanced SQL examples that teach valuable database skills
+- Card-themed visual design for a cohesive gaming experience